streetpea/chiaki-ng/docs/updates/done.md

 ## [Experimental] Enabled Haptics for Steam Deck and DualSense controller + adaptive Triggers for DualSense

 Haptics enabled for PlayStation 5 thanks to [Johannes Baiter](https://github.com/jbaiter).
 You can use a USB connected DualSense for haptics and adaptive triggers or a bluetooth connected DualSense for just adaptive triggers.
-To use these features for the DualSense in game mode, please disable Steam Input for the DualSense controller follwing the "Turning off Steam Input" tab in [this section](../setup/controlling.md#enabling-chiaki4deck-to-work-with-dualsense-dualshock-4){target="_blank" rel="noopener"}.[^2].
+To use these features for the DualSense in game mode, please disable Steam Input for the DualSense controller following the "Turning off Steam Input" tab in [this section](../setup/controlling.md#enabling-chiaki4deck-to-work-with-dualsense-dualshock-4){target="_blank" rel="noopener"}.[^2].

-I have also added the capabilitiy to play the haptics via the Steam Deck controller using the native interface I added.
+I have also added the capability to play the haptics via the Steam Deck controller using the native interface I added.
-Since these features are expiremental, you need to opt-in via a checkbox in the GUI.
+Since these features are experimental, you need to opt-in via a checkbox in the GUI.

 ## Updated RGB Mapping